-In this post, we’ll be focusing on CPT 99457 — what it is all about and how doctors can bill for it.
+In this post, we’ll focus on the code CPT 99457 — what it is all about and how doctors can bill for it using Remote Patient Monitoring.

-The inclusion of the term “clinical staff” is probably the primary differentiating factor in CPT 99457 compared to a somewhat similar code like CPT 99091 (which is limited to “physicians and qualified healthcare professionals”).
+The biggest change in this code is the term “clinical staff”.
+When compared to a similar code, like CPT 99091 (which is limited to “physicians and qualified healthcare professionals”).

-Originally, CPT code 99457 could be provided by auxiliary personnel “incident to” the professional services of the billing practitioner.
-This means that the “incident to” service was administered to a patient with the direct supervision of a physician (as broadly defined by Medicare).
-It was then billed to Medicare in the name of the physician, subject to specific requirements.
+The term “clinical staff” includes (but is not limited to) registered nurses and medical assistants.
+Your state laws and regulations may define “clinical staff” in different ways.
+It is not clear but CPT code 99457 could be fulfilled by auxiliary personnel “incident to” the professional services of the billing practitioner.
+This means that under the direct supervision of a physician, the service could be done by another person.
+They billed it to Medicare in the physician’s name, subject to specific requirements.

 However, beginning January 1, 2020, Medicare modified “direct physician supervision” to “general supervision.”
-With the latter, the physician and the medical staff or auxiliary personnel are no longer required to be physically present at the same time in the same building.
+This change meant the physician and the auxiliary personnel are no longer need to be physically present in the same building.